flavio-fernandes/pelican-blog/content/work/odl-in-docker.md

 By stepping on the shoulders of giants, I assembled instructions one can use to launch multiple ODL instances in a cluster, and then connect Openstack Neutron to them.
 To accomplish this, I primarily used the [blog page that Anil][dockerAnil] put together.
 If you are not familiar with Docker, it may be helpful to spend a little time on that too.
-One of the many places I used to come up to speed on Docker is the [youtube tutorials][dockerTutorials] and [notes][dockerTutorialsNotes] put together by [John Willis][jw].
+One of the many places I used to come up to speed on Docker were the [youtube tutorials][dockerTutorials] and [notes][dockerTutorialsNotes] put together by [John Willis][jw].

 At the end of these steps, the setup looks like this: